 Should you Use a Credit Lock?

 After my research, I would not recommend using a credit lock.
-In addition to the murky consumer protections, legalities, and possible data re-selling for marketing purposes, Experian’s pricing is such that the financials or credit locks don’t make sense compared to credit freezes (keeping in mind that a freeze or lock with 1 bureau needs to be a freeze or lock with all 3).
+In addition to the murky consumer protections, legalities, and possible data re-selling for marketing purposes, TransUnion and Experian’s pricing are such that the financials or credit locks don’t make sense compared to credit freezes (keeping in mind that a freeze or lock with 1 bureau needs to be a freeze or lock with all 3).
 For the time being, I’m using neither lock nor freeze, and sticking to close reactive credit monitoring.
 If and when I’m targeted by identity thieves, I would opt for credit freezes over credit locks.